vasu-rbt/RBT-Xperience-Core-Components-YouTube-Video/README.md

 # Compatibility

 This widget has been tested on Kentico Xperience 13 Core version (13.0.73) and can be used on any(>=13.0.73) Kentico Xperience 13 Core instance.
+# Uninstall instructions

+After uninstalling this package from the solution, if you are still seeing the widget on the page tab in Kentico CMS then please follow the below steps.

+Go to Solution -> Select Bin folder -> Select the specific widget dll(Ex:RBT.Xperience.Core.Components.GoogleMap.dll & RBT.Xperience.Core.Components.GoogleMap.Views.dll) and delete
+-> Rebuild the solution